jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/01-Create-The-Network/README.md

 </p>

 ## Creation of the Participant instance
-For the creation of a first participant, you must follow the same steps as per the founder instance, but stating in the creation page that this is an instance which is going to '''Join an Existing Network'''
+For the creation of a first participant, you must follow the same steps as per the founder instance, but stating in the creation page that this is an instance which is going to ***Join an Existing Network***.

 <img width="721" height="846" src="https://github.com/jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/blob/main/01-Create-The-Network/images/1-obp-2-7.png"/>